idank/showthedocs/contributing.md

 1. importing the documentation (usually a small subset of it) and annotating it as well

-[This commit](http://todo) that added the nginx parser, annotator and documentation could be used as a reference for the various sections of the code that need to be modified.

 ### writing a parser

 The parsing that showthedocs needs is generally a lot more shallow than the one